leibnitz27/cfr/README.md

 ### Updating / creating expected data

-When adding a lot of new classes or JAR files for the decompilation test or when a change to CFR affects the output for a lot of classes or JAR files, manually creating or updating the expected output can be rather cumbersome.
+When adding a lot of new classes or JAR files for the decompilation tests or when a change to CFR affects the output for a lot of classes or JAR files, manually creating or updating the expected output can be rather cumbersome.
 For these cases the following system properties exist which help with this.
 They can be set with `-D<system-property>` when running tests.
 However, when these system properties are set, the respective tests will still fail (but the expected data is updated) to prevent accidentally using them for regular test execution.

 - `cfr.decompilation-test.create-expected`
 Generates all missing expected test data based on the current CFR output.